 Sources of Personal Data

 We obtain the personal data from a number of sources, including through our website, online questionnaires and forms, and other information provided directly to us, including by email or in conversation with our lawyers, legal or other advisers, consultants and other professional experts, complainants, correspondents and enquirers, and suppliers and service providers of any of the above.
-In addition, we obtain personal information from third-party sources, such as our clients and other law firms.
+In addition, we obtain personal information from third-party sources, such as our clients, other law firms and service providers.

 Information About Other People

-If you provide information to us about any person other than yourself, such as your employees, suppliers, shareholders or directors, you must ensure that they understand how their information will be used, and that they have given their permission for you to disclose it to us and for you to allow us, and our outsourced service providers, to use it.
+If you provide information to us about any person other than yourself, such as your employees, suppliers, shareholders or directors, you must ensure that they understand how their information will be used and disclosed, and that they have given their permission for you to disclose it to us and for you to allow us, and our outsourced service providers, to use and disclose it as set forth above.

 Processing of Personal Data